enabledhq/enabledhq.github.io/_posts/2017-07-14-innovation-trap-lean-startup.md

 - Importance of customer centricity
 - Lean process & how a blind focus on MVP can destroy value
 - Link with customer centric characteristic of Jobs To Be Done framework
-- Big Bang Disruption or disruptive terrorism
+- Big Bang Disruption or disruptive terrorism?

 ---